dorlev3/stata_basic_programming/README.md

 ## Purpose
 Do-files for self learning \ tutored learning of basic stata programing.

-Provided are fake data for merging, append and playing around, and do-file for creating the fake data.
+Also provided: fake data for merging, append and playing around, and do-file for creating the fake data.

 If \ when live course will be up will link videos.
 ## Syllabus